vitringr/vault/nodes/Vector Displacement Intuition.md

 # Vector Displacement Intuition

-An intuitive way to think about [[Vector]] coordinates and displacements is to imagine splitting the vector into a sequence of displacements.
+An intuitive way to think about [[Vector]] coordinates and displacements is to imagine splitting the vector into a sequence of displacement steps.

 ---